NataliaSolar/bootstrap001/README.md

 # Bootstrap

-Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.
+Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
-This repo was one of my class projects.